MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Related works

-The aim of ensemble learning is to reduce model variance and improve robustness by combining multiple models.
-For instance, UTMOS \cite{utmos}, which was the top-performing team in VMC'22, performed stacking \cite{stacking} with a set of strong and weak learners.
-For strong learners, the authors employed modified SSL-MOS models with additional techniques including contrastive learning, listener modeling \cite{ldnet}, and phoneme encodings.
-For weak learners, they employed regression models including linear regression, decision tree, and kernel methods.
-The inputs to these weak learners were SSL features.
-LE-SSL-MOS \cite{le-ssl-mos}, the top performing team in VMC'23, combined scores from multiple models, including a vanilla SSL-MOS model, an SSL-MOS model with listener modeling, a SpeechLMScore model, and the confidence score of an ASR model.
+The second technique is \textbf{ensemble learning}, which aims to reduce model variance and improve robustness by combining multiple models.
+For instance, UTMOS \cite{utmos}, which was the top-performing team in VMC'22, performed stacking \cite{stacking} with a set of strong and weak learners, where they employed regression models, including linear regression, decision trees, and kernel methods as the weak learners.
+LE-SSL-MOS \cite{le-ssl-mos}, the top performing team in VMC'23, combined scores from multiple models, including a vanilla SSL-MOS model, an SSL-MOS model with listener modeling, a SpeechLMScore model \cite{speechlmscore}, and the confidence score of an ASR model.
 LE-SSL-MOS was the only team in VMC'23 that performed well on all tracks, demonstrating its strong generalization ability.